 - Not processed: Work item did not pass through a rule set.

 If a work item doesn't run through a particular rule set in the Classification rulesets list, the Run status check mark is displayed in red.
-When the work item executes a particular rule set, the Run status check mark is displayed in green.
-A work item executes all rule sets, but it doesn't execute all rule items within the rule set.
+When the work item runs a particular rule set, the Run status check mark is displayed in green.
+A work item runs all rule sets, but it doesn't run all rule items within the rule set.

 Route to queue